 - Hired Guns: He loathed mercenaries, and encouraged every republic to fight their own wars.

 - Hope Springs Eternal: No, really.
 Not only did he advise you to gamble when your options are limited, since you still might win, he even advocated putting yourself in a bad position sometimes to force your people to do this.

 - I Did What I Had to Do: You should always do what necesita constrains you to do.

 - Nostalgia Ain't Like It Used to Be: He loves the Roman Republic.

-- Sword Beats Artillery: While he felt firearms were useful in some circumstances, he was generally dismissive.
+- Rock Beats Laser: While he felt firearms were useful in some circumstances, he was generally dismissive.
 Given the firearms of his time were quite inaccurate and would take some centuries to improve to a standard where they could be used much more efficiently, this mostly a practical concern than anything else.